sumbricht/json-class-serializer/README.md

   failIfPlainObjectsFound: false, // default: false
 	mapSerializationStrategy: 'arrayOfKeyValueObjects' // default: 'arrayOfEntries'
 	prettyPrint: true, // true: indent by tabs, number: indent by spaces, string: indent by given string, false: no pretty-print.
 Default: false
-  circularDependencyReferencePropertyName: '#ref', // default: '#ref' })
+  circularDependencyReferencePropertyName: '#ref', // default: null })

 // change defaults for all JsonClassSerializers that will be created in the future